 The Point Solution Trap

-The average enterprise HR department uses between 12 and 16 software tools, according to Josh Bersin’s HR Technology Market research.
-There’s a tool for recruiting, onboarding, learning, performance, engagement, benefits, compensation, scheduling, time tracking, and more.
+The average enterprise HR department uses between 12 and 16 core software tools, according to Josh Bersin’s HR Technology Market research — covering recruiting, onboarding, learning, performance, engagement, benefits, compensation, scheduling, time tracking, and more.
+When regional tools, local spreadsheets, and what Bersin calls “stealth IT” are included, that number climbs past 80 for large global enterprises.
 Each tool was purchased to solve a specific problem.
 Each vendor promised transformation.

-And yet, most HR leaders I speak with describe the same frustration: they have more data than ever and less insight than they need.
+And yet, most HR leaders describe the same frustration: they have more data than ever and less insight than they need.
 The tools work individually but fail collectively.
 The whole is somehow less than the sum of its parts.

 This is the point solution trap, and it’s costing enterprises billions in wasted technology spend, missed insights, and suboptimal workforce decisions.